-Detachment by Legislative Review.
 The constitutional framers established the legislative review method in Article 10, Section 12 of Alaska's constitution.
-The legislative review method does not require voter approval.
-Instead, if the commission approves the petition, it sends the decision to the legislature during the first 10 days of a regular session (typically in late January).
+The legislative review method does not require voter approval, but instead gives the legislature a chance to disapprove the LBC's decision.
+If the commission approves the petition, it sends the decision to the legislature during the first 10 days of a regular session (typically in late January).
 The legislature then has 45 days to disapprove the LBC's decision by a resolution concurred by a majority of the Senate and a majority of the House of Representatives.
-If the legislature does not pass such a resolution, it has tacitly approved the proposal, and the boundary change takes effect.
+If the legislature does not pass such a resolution, it has tacitly approved the petition, and the boundary change takes effect.